telos-matter/Joojle/README.md

 A knockoff version of Hoogle but for Java.
 <br>
-**Heavily** inspired by <a href="https://www.twitch.tv/tsoding">Tsoding</a>, more specifically from these <a href="https://youtube.com/playlist?list=PLpM-Dvs8t0VYhYLxY-i7OcvBbDsG4izam&si=aBJkIpS3pjflStvS">streams</a>, pretty much a translation of what he did to Java, no new concept on my part
+**Heavily** inspired by <a href="https://www.twitch.tv/tsoding">Tsoding</a>, more specifically from these <a href="https://youtube.com/playlist?list=PLpM-Dvs8t0VYhYLxY-i7OcvBbDsG4izam&si=aBJkIpS3pjflStvS">streams</a>.
+Pretty much a translation of what he did to Java, no new concept from me

 ## How-to
 ### Usage: